openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 Optimization
 *************

-1. ``otx optimize`` optimizes a model using NNCF or POT depending on the model format.
+1. We can even more optimize the model with ``otx optimize``.
+It uses NNCF or POT depending on the model format.

 - NNCF optimization is used for trained snapshots in a framework-specific format such as checkpoint (pth) file from Pytorch.
-It starts training-aware quantization based on the obtained weights from the training stage.
+It starts accuracy-aware quantization based on the obtained weights from the training stage.
+Generally, we will see the same output as during training.
 - POT optimization is used for models exported in the OpenVINO™ IR format.
 It decreases floating-point precision to integer precision of the exported model by performing the post-training optimization.

 The function results with a following files, which could be used to run ``otx demo``[link]: